WZRC: 1982 – 1998

 In 1989, Infinity decided that with a new Spanish station on 97.9 that it should move 1480 WJIT (by then known as talk station 1480 Radio America) to an English format.
-The Spanish format was dropped on April 30, 1990, and the station began airing a heavy metal based satellite rock format "Z Rock".
-The call-sign was changed to WZRC (originally used in Chicago by the flagship station for the network, "Z-Rock 106.7 FM" from 1986-1987).
+The Spanish format was dropped on April 30, 1990, at 3 pm, and the station began airing a heavy metal based satellite rock format "Z Rock", under its new call-sign WZRC.

 On May 27, 1993, WZRC switched to country through Transtar's "Mainstream Country" satellite-delivered service.
 This was short lived; a few months later, WZRC switched to Korean brokered programming.
 Infinity continued to own the radio station until after its merger with CBS in 1997.
 At that point, it owned 92.3 WXRK, 101.1 WCBS-FM, 102.7 WNEW-FM, 660 WFAN, 880 WCBS, 1010 WINS, and 1480 WZRC.
 While it was not required to sell WZRC, it opted to anyhow, and sold the station to Multicultural Media in 1998.

 After 1998

-Multicultural initially kept the Korean format, but switched to Chinese in 2002 and now in Cantonese (to complement Multicultural's Sinocast network broadcast locally on 92.3 FM subcarrier).
+Multicultural initially kept the Korean format, but switched to Chinese on March 1, 2001, and now in Cantonese (to complement Multicultural's Sinocast network broadcast locally on 92.3 FM subcarrier).
+Nowadays, in addition to its own programming, WZRC sometimes rebroadcasts other Cantonese content from KMRB radio in San Francisco, as well as from Commercial Radio Hong Kong and RTHK.